Regulations relating to the Petroleum Register

 b) change of company name,

-c) extension of the production licence pursuant to the petroleum Act section 3-9 and section 4-3 third paragraph,
+c) extension of the licence pursuant to the petroleum Act section 3-9 and section 4-3 third paragraph,

 d) surrender of the production licence pursuant to the petroleum Act section 3-15,